korzio-box/kzsite/README.md

 # kzsite
-Simple test project in django that imitates warehouse mechanisms. --unfinished/lack od certain modules and frontend
+Simple test project in django that imitates warehouse mechanisms. --unfinished/lack of certain modules and frontend